uli-heller/uli-mini-tools/README.md

 * sha1 ... calculate the SHA1 hash of a file; emulates the unix command "sha1sum"
 * sha2 ... calculate the SHA256 hash of a file; emulates the unix command "sha256sum"
 * tcpmon ... monitors tcp connections
+* wsdldiff ... shows the differences between wsdl files (based on soa-model-*)
 * xmldiff ... shows the differences between xml files (based on xmlunit)

 Precompiled binaries are available on the [releases](../../releases) page.